kimwalisch/primecount/doc/Easy-Special-Leaves.md

 * The work must be distributed evenly among all threads in order to avoid load imbalance.

 A segment size of $\sqrt[4]{x}$ already accomplishes the first property.
 So next we have to design our parallel algorithm in a way that all threads are independent from each other.
-We can reuse an idea from Xavier Gourdon [[3]](#references) for our purpose: each thread is assigned a different segment, which it processes exclusively.
+We can reuse an idea from Xavier Gourdon [[3]](#references) for this purpose: each thread is assigned a different segment, which it processes exclusively.
 At the start of each new segment $[low, low + segment\ size[$ each thread computes $\pi(low)$ using a prime counting function implementation in $O(low^{\frac{2}{3}})$ or less.
 The result of $\pi(low)$ is required to initialize the ```SegmentedPrimePi[n]``` lookup table